Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 How many people can I have working on the site?

-As many as are reasonable and appropriate given the conditions of the site, or as otherwise approved by the Project Coordinators.
+As many as are reasonable and appropriate given the conditions of the site, or as otherwise approved by aPA.

 May I propose an installation created through public participation?

-Yes, you may engage the public in participatory design.
-However, any proposal will be reviewed to ensure public safety and all participants must be over 21.
+Yes, you may engage the public in any participatory design and creation of the artwork.
+All proposals will be reviewed to ensure public safety, and all participants installing the work on site must be over 21.

 Is there parking near the site?